projectceladon/celadon-documentation/source/release-notes/base-releases-A14.rst

 CIV_00.23.04.51_A14
 ===================
 * This is a Pre-Production Binary Release for evaluation and development purpose.
-This release supports 13th GEN Core [Celadon in VM].
+This release supports 13th GEN & 14th GEN  Core [Celadon in VM].

 Intended audience
 -----------------